hiatus/haustorium/README.md

 Haustorium controls features and performs actions via a set of commands that can be received by one or more of its interfaces.
 The commands supported by each interface are described later in this document.

 - `disable-cdd`: disable character device interface;
+- `disable-debugfs`: disable exposing internal files via `debugfs`;
 - `disable-fs`: disable file system evasion (hiding paths containing `.haustorium`);
 - `disable-nf`: disable Netfilter interface (receiving commands via ICMP packets);
 - `enable-cdd`: enable character device interface (receiving commands via `/dev/htm`);
+- `enable-debugfs`: enable exposing internal files via debugfs;
 - `enable-fs`: enable file system evasion;
 - `enable-nf`: enable Netfilter interface;
 - `exec [command]`: execute `command` using the configured shell (`/usr/bin/bash` by default) in user space as the root user.
 - `hide-module`: hide module from user space tools;
 - `show-module`: expose module to user space tools;
 - `sudo [pid]?`: change the UID, EUID, GID and EGID of a process identified by `pid` to 0.
-If no `pid` is given, get it from the currently running task.;
+If no `pid` is given, get it from the currently running task;

 ## Tested On